Gomosuza/raytracer/Readme.md

 This will cause the images to become blurrier until all movement is stopped and it can upscale again.

-For CPU based tracing this behaviour can be observed at almost all (decent) resolutions as CPUs aren't powerful enough for realtime raytracing.
+For CPU based tracing this behaviour can be observed at almost all (decent) resolutions (even without soft shadows and reflections) as CPUs aren't powerful enough for realtime raytracing.

 # Features